How to Generate SSH key for Git

 > Enter a file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]

-In this section you can hit Enter too or type secure passphrase (more about passphrase).
+In this section, you can hit “Enter” again or type the secure passphrase (more about passphrase).

 > Enter passphrase (empty for no passphrase): [Type a passphrase] > Enter same passphrase again: [Type passphrase again]

-Now lets find out how we can add SSH key to ssh-agent.
-Before adding, check your ssh keys or generate new key.
+Now let’s find out how we can add the SSH key to ssh-agent.
+Before adding, check your ssh keys or generate a new key.

 eval "$(ssh-agent -s)"